 The Court building was reserved exclusively for the case during the entire duration of the trial, with added security at the entrance and within the building.
 All those taking part in the trial, as well as the visiting public, were obliged to give up their personal effects, including smartphones.

-For the Sentencing, please see Verdict and Sentence
+For the Sentencing, Appeal, and further hearings, please see Verdict, Sentence & Appeal

 © Copyright 2018 Katja Faber